omkarcloud/botasaurus/README.md

 Botasaurus comes fully baked, with batteries included.
 Here is a list of things it can do that no other web scraping framework can:

 - **Anti Detect:** Make Anti Detect Requests and Selenium Visits.
+- **SSL Support for Authenticated Proxy:** We are the first and only Python Web Scraping Framework to offer SSL support for authenticated proxies.
+No other web scraping libraries be it cloudscraper, seleniumwire, playwright provides this unique feature, enabling you to easily bypass Cloudflare detection when using authenticated proxies.
 - **Debuggability:** When a crash occurs due to an incorrect selector, etc., Botasaurus pauses the browser instead of closing it, facilitating painless on-the-spot debugging.
 - **Caching:** Botasaurus allows you to cache web scraping results, ensuring lightning-fast performance on subsequent scrapes.
 - **Easy Configuration:** Easily save time with parallelization, profile, and proxy configuration.